 * more opportunities for socialization

-To read more about the health benefits of pet ownership and the human/animal bond, check the list of suggested reading on the Delta Society's website.
+To read more about the health benefits of pet ownership and the human/animal bond, check the list of suggested reading on the Pet Partner's Human-Animal Bond Resource Center.

 NOTE: On March 15, 2011 changes to the definition of "service animal" under the Americans with Disabilities Act became effective.
 These changes do not affect the use of emotional support animals in housing or on commercial aircraft because those two situations are covered under different federal laws that were not changed when the ADA regulations were changed.